 Annual incidence at birth is estimated at 1/50,000 live births.

-The syndrome is caused by mutations in the TCOF1 gene (5q32-q33.1) encoding the nucleolar phosphoprotein Treacle or in the POLR1C gene (6p21.1) and POLR1D gene (13q12.2), coding for RNA polymerases I and III subunits.
+The syndrome is caused by mutations in the TCOF1 gene (5q32) encoding the nucleolar phosphoprotein Treacle or in the POLR1C (6p21.1) or POLR1D (13q12.2) genes, coding for RNA polymerase I and III subunits.

 Diagnosis is based on clinical findings and complementary examinations.
 Molecular tests confirm the diagnosis.

-Differential diagnoses include Nager and Miller syndromes and the Goldenhar syndrome (see these terms) in its bilateral and slightly asymmetrical form.
+Differential diagnoses include Nager and Miller syndromes and Goldenhar syndrome (see these terms), in its bilateral and slightly asymmetrical form.